okeeffed/lambda-cron-cdk-example/README.md

 ## Extra notes for blog

-1. Had to run `cdk bootstrap` first
+1. Had to run `cdk bootstrap` first.
+2. Had to use `@aws-cdk/aws-s3-assets` to zip the lambda folder and run the lambda from there on S3.